TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 ### Changes
 * Minor alerting bug is fixed (some artefacts in log files had been left after the alert was removed).

+## Version 2025.12.02.691 (2 December, 2025)
+### Features
+* Account total NOP limit alert is added.
+* NOP limit alert by symbol for each account is added.

 ## Version 2025.12.01.653 (1 December, 2025)
 ### Changes
 * Symbols page loading is sped up (~ 4 times).